jacygao/jacygao.github.io/content/post/event-sourcing.md

 The difference between Events and Commands is subtle.
 Often the name of an event is just the past tense of its command.

-> "With a command you tell a system to do X. Events, however, just communicate that something happened - with an event you let a system know that Y has happened." - [Martin Fowler](https://martinfowler.com/eaaDev/EventNarrative.html)
+> "With a command you tell a system to do X. Events, with an event you let a system know that Y has happened." - [Martin Fowler](https://martinfowler.com/eaaDev/EventNarrative.html)

 So a Command is a request made to the system to do something.
 At this point a lot of things can still happen.
 It can fail, it can be influenced by external state.
 Nevertheless, an event is something already happened and that cannot be changed.